-Financial scandals are repeated throughout history and the increased frequency of these scandals in the last couple of decades has brought much attention to the accounting and audit profession.
-Auditor communications with company stakeholders have attracted considerable interest from regulators and standard setters.
+Financial scandals are repeated throughout history and the increased frequency of these scandals in the last couple of decades has brought much attention to the profession. audit accounting and communications with company stakeholders have attracted considerable interest from regulators and standard setters.
 There has been a growing criticism toward the traditional pass/fail model for audit reports by regulators (Church, Davis, & McCracken, 2008; Pinto and Morais, 2019).